How to Write a Handwritten Cover Letter

 Sign the Letter

-Sign your letter with your full name (first name, last name) and make sure your signature is legible, not a scribble.
+Sign your letter with your full name (first name, last name), and make sure your signature is legible, not a scribble.
 Even if you print your letter, your signature should be written in cursive.

 Scan the Letter

 With a handwritten letter, you are going to need to scan it to apply online or via email.
-If you have an iPad you may be able to use an app to scan your document.
+If you have an iPad, you may be able to use an app to scan your document.
 If you don't have a scanner or an iPad, check with office supply and shipping stores like FedEx Office Stores, UPS Stores, Staples, etc. You should be able to scan it for a nominal fee.
 You can save the scanned document as a PDF file on a flash drive or email it to yourself.

-Mail, Fax, Email or Upload with Your Resume to Apply
+Mail, Fax, Email or Upload With Your Resume to Apply

 Employer requirements vary, so follow the instructions in the job posting to apply.
 Know how to correctly mail a resume and cover letter.
-If you’re emailing your application, make sure to attach your applications materials to an email message.
+If you’re emailing your application, make sure to attach your application materials to an email message.
 If you don’t have a fax machine, you can use an internet fax service to send.